AMBIO focuses primarily on promoting climate change mitigation and adaptation activities in marginalised communities in the South of Mexico.

 These works have contributed to the increase, conservation and management of forest cover in the Northern, Selva, Meseta Central, Sierra Madre and Central Depression regions of Chiapas.
 In the same way, work is being carried out in areas surrounding the Protected Natural Areas (NPA's):

 - Area of Protection of Natural Resources (APRN) "La

 Frailescana "," Na-Ha "," Metzabok "and" Villa Allende "

-- National Park (PN) Cañón del Sumidero, Lagos de Montebello
+- National Park (PN) Sumidero Canyon, Lagos de Montebello

 - "La Pera" and "Meyapac" state reserves

-Some of the results that have been achieved with the implementation of this line of action are the following:
+Some of the results that have been achieved with the implementation of this action strategy are the following:

-Another issue addressed by AMBIO is Biodiversity, which has been developed in a transversal manner in the actions carried out under the theme of climate change.
+Another issue addressed by AMBIO is Biodiversity, which has been developed in a transversal manner with the actions of the climate change strategy.
 The objective is to recognize, systematize and revalue the local knowledge of men and women, in terms of biodiversity.